Why you should care

 My heart rate spikes just thinking about it.
 Because this little setup knows how to push my buttons.
 It practically dares me to do better.
 And I’m talking way better than those trendy activity trackers — like Nike Fuelband, Jawbone, Withings and Fitbit.
 Those gadgets let the user know how active (or not) they’ve been, which serves as an overall health barometer.

 But a heart rate sensor — such the Polar H7 or the Adidas miCoach Connect or Garmin Soft Strap — is a different beast because it monitors real-time cardio activity.
 The fabric chest strap uses electrodes to transmit heartbeat data to a smartphone wirelessly via Bluetooth Smart or ANT+.
 An app uses this constant connection to measure and display effort in workout zones, letting you know in real time if you’re working hard enough in every athletic activity imaginable — from weight lifting to cardio to hiking to yoga.

 No mile uncounted

-This constant connection measures and displays effort in workout zones, letting you know in real time if you’re working hard enough in every athletic activity imaginable.
+This constant connection measures and displays effort in workout zones, letting you know in real time if you’re working hard enough.